The Space Shuttle: 10. Return to flight

 I think the 26 crew is smiling again.

-It's early morning, the day after the launch of STS-26.
+the day after the launch of STS-26.

+Discovery is orbiting the Earth once every 90 minutes.
 The crew on their first night back in space are asleep.

 And in mission control on Earth, Kathy Sullivan is the Capcom on the nightly planning shift.

-The fun part, the cool part of the planning shift Capcom is you pick the music that you're going to wake the crew up to.
+The fun part, the cool part of the planning shift Capcom is you pick the music that you're you're going to wake the crew up to.

 And she's picked something very special for this morning.
+So what am I going to say?
+I mean there's my little miniature Neil Armstrong moment, right?

-So the music is going to run, the music is going to stop.
+So music is going to run, the music is going to stop, and really are you just going to say,

-good morning, Discovery Houston standing by?
+good morning, Discovery Houston standing by.

 That is not how I'm going to feel.

-And I thought about it.
+And I thought about it,

-Not long before then, he had made a movie called Good Morning Vietnam.
+I couldn't help but think about the Robin Williams movie.
+Not long before then, he had made a movie called called Good Morning Vietnam.

 The tagline from that movie is him on the radio as a disc jockey in Vietnam saying, Good morning, Vietnam.

 painted the context a little bit.
+Robin loved the idea.

-So one morning we awakened with Robin Williams' voice saying, Good
+so one morning we awakened with Robin Williams voice saying good

-When Max Faget threw the Boswood model of the spaceplane, what did he want it to become?
+When Max Fager threw the Bolshevik model of the spaceplane, what did he want it to become?
+The lunar program was goal-driven.
+Put a man on the moon and bring him back safely.

 That was the end of it.